Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 .. testcode::

-    # Scenario for a GAN with gradient accumulation every two batches and optimized for multiple gpus.
+    # Scenario for a GAN with gradient accumulation every two batches and optimized for multiple GPUs.
     class SimpleGAN(LightningModule):
         def __init__(self):
             super().__init__()